pivotal/docs-tap/app-sso/tutorials/service-operators/curate-service-offering.hbs.md

 # Curate a service offering

-Assuming that you have an `AuthServer` which is configured to your needs after the previous sections, here is how you expose it as a ready-to-claim service offering.
+This topic describes how you expose an `AuthServer` as a ready-to-claim service offering using a `ClusterWorkloadRegistrationClass`.

-`ClusterWorkloadRegistrationClass` creates resources so that application operators can discover and claim credentials for an AppSSO service offering.
+`ClusterWorkloadRegistrationClass` creates resources so that application operators can discover and claim credentials for an Application Single Sign-On service offering.

-A `ClusterWorkloadRegistrationClass` has a description which is shown when it gets discovered with `tanzu services classes list`.
-This allows you identify the offering as an AppSSO service.
+A `ClusterWorkloadRegistrationClass` has a description that is shown when application operators discover services by running `tanzu services classes list`.
+This allows you identify the offering as an Application Single Sign-On service.

-Furthermore, `ClusterWorkloadRegistrationClass` carries a base `WorkloadRegistration` which is the blueprint for claims against this service.
+Furthermore, `ClusterWorkloadRegistrationClass` carries a base `WorkloadRegistration`, which is the blueprint for claims against this service.
 This base selects the target `AuthServer`.
-It can optionally receive a custom domain template, labels and annotations which all `WorkloadRegistration` will inherit.
+It can optionally receive a custom domain template, labels, and annotations that all `WorkloadRegistration` inherit.

 ## <a id="prerequisites"></a>Prerequisites